 “Yoga classes just aren’t for me.
 All they do is stand up, sit down, fold over, and then start all over again.
 It’s monotonous.”

 Myth Buster #6: There are many different styles of yoga.
 Some traditions, such as Ashtanga Yoga, require the same postures be taught in a progressive order.
 If you happened upon one of those classes, then it was intentionally repetitive!
 And truthfully, not all yoga classes are created equal.
 For instance, Vinyasa and/or Flow classes are intended to move on the inhalation and again on the exhalation, hold times may be a breath or two or not at all (continuous movement).
 Hatha Yoga, from which the other traditions evolved, is the style of yoga offered at Awake Yoga.
 Classes incorporate breath, meditation, intention, movement, and stillness.
-Postures are explored from supine, seated, and standing positions, with careful attention paid to the individual need of the student.
+Postures are explored from supine, seated, prone, and standing positions, and with careful attention paid to the individual need of the student.
 The use of supportive blankets, bolsters, blocks, straps, chairs, the wall, and whatever else is handy brings intelligence into the body and makes postures accessible to anyone.
 Talk to some of my students, I think that they will assure you that I offer something uniquely different.

 “Yoga has too much mumbo-jumbo for me.
 Just get to the workout part.”

 Myth Buster #7: A therapeutic student of mine recently said, “I don’t really need all of that meditation and breathing stuff.
 I just need to stretch my back.”
 I told him that I begged to differ.